Configure and manage backup for Azure Blobs using Azure Backup

-Azure Backup lets you easily configure operational backup for protecting block blobs in your storage accounts.
-This article explains how to configure operational backup on one or more storage accounts using the Azure portal.
-The article discusses the following:
+Azure Backup allows you to configure operational and vaulted backups to protect block blobs in your storage accounts.
+This article describes how to configure and manage backups on one or more storage accounts using the Azure portal.

 Before you start